gch1p/mmga/README.md

 # mmga: Make MacBook Great Again

+> **WARNING!** Please DO NOT use mmga!
+If you want coreboot on your macbook
+> and it's listed as supported, contact me by email.

+---

 **mmga** is a script to help flashing coreboot on some MacBook Air and Pro models without using external SPI programmer.
 See [this blog post](https://ch1p.io/coreboot-macbook-internal-flashing/) on how to